Bottom Of The Hill

 - Ilford Galerie Smooth Cotton Rag 310 gsm

-A weathered timber woolshed sits low on the hill.
-Its corrugated iron roof shows streaks of rust and peeling paint.
-Inside, shearing pens are still, covered in years of dust and debris.
+A timber woolshed sits low on a hillside, its corrugated iron roof showing rust streaks and peeling paint.
+The exterior walls carry weathering consistent with decades of exposure.
+Inside, shearing pens are visible, surfaces covered in dust and debris.
+Light enters the interior, picking out the pens and floor.

 Open edition